datawhores/empuploader/README.md

 > - An Example Config is provided in the repo as empupload.conf

-# Prepare

-prompted by the -prepare flag

-## Required Args

 --torrent
 > - Path where torrentfile will  save

 --data
-> - Path where json will be save
+> - This is the path where json files are stored
-> - Note:overridden by --input option if that option is set

 --trackerurl
 > - url to save upload with